Our Stories

 “I am so grateful that we could be involved in the design process right from the beginning – it is so important to get it right,” Amal says.
 “For example, Zach is a wheelchair user and really enjoys looking out the window, so the positioning and height of the windows needs to be right.”

 Zach and his two friends were given a copy of the building plan (Zach put his on his bedroom wall).
 Every Wednesday, the three friends visited the building site to watch their home come to life during the construction process.
-Once completed, Zach and his friends were
+Once completed, Zach and his friends were given the keys to their new home during a moving in ceremony.

 The three families chose their support providers – Illowra made it clear this was their decision to make.
 Amal is adamant that the separation of housing and care supports offers safety for people with disability as it ensures housing security (irrespective if there is a change in care support providers).
 Amal meets regularly with the care support providers to discuss relevant issues relating to Zach’s support (and the home).
 Quality providers is very important, and for Amal, something that is critical is employee attitudes: “Staff do not think the house is their workplace: their attitude is, this is Zach’s [and his housemates’] home, and they work in their home.
 They respect this.”